zramos2/OverTheWire/Bandit/lvl2-3.md

 `vim "spaces in this filename"`

-The file contains the password:
+The password for level 3:
 `UmHadQclWmgdLOKQ3YNgjWxGoRMb5luK`